by Guest Contributor, Professional Investor David Campbell, founder of Hassle-Free Cashflow Investing

 You can force equity in a mobile home park by acquiring a park with deferred maintenance, under market rents, and a high rate of vacancy, and then solving all of those problems through a fresh injection of capital and superior management.
 It is feasible to acquiring a distressed mobile home park for all cash.
 Fix the deferred maintenance, raise the rents, and fill up the vacant spaces.
 The net operating income from the improved park could support a cash-out refinance, allowing investors a complete return of capital followed by infinite return monthly cashflow.

-To learn more Hassle-Free Cashflow Investing strategies visit David Campbell’s blog at www.HassleFreeCashflowInvesting.com
+To learn more Hassle-Free Cashflow Investing strategies and how to profit from the next recession, visit David Campbell’s blog at www.HassleFreeCashflowInvesting.com